Chart Color Schemes

 Ashwood - Chadstone displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Ashwood-Chadstone, as per the latest Census, consisted of 58.2% houses and 41.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 69.6% houses and 30.3% other dwellings.
-Home ownership in Ashwood-Chadstone was 28.3%, with the rest either mortgaged (33.5%) or rented (38.2%).
+As per the latest Census evaluation, dwelling structures in Ashwood - Chadstone consisted of 58.2% houses and 41.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 69.6% houses and 30.3% other dwellings.
+Home ownership in Ashwood - Chadstone stood at 28.3%, with mortgaged dwellings at 33.5% and rented dwellings at 38.2%.
 The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,383.
-The median weekly rent figure was $415, compared to Melbourne metro's $440.
-Nationally, Ashwood-Chadstone's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $415.
+The median weekly rent figure for Ashwood - Chadstone was $415, compared to Melbourne metro's $440.
+Nationally, Ashwood - Chadstone's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing